SeekRBP: Leveraging Sequence-Structure Integration with Reinforcement Learning for Receptor-Binding Protein Identification: Results

 \subsubsection{Effect of sampling strategies}

 First, we investigated the impact of different sampling strategies on model performance.
 Fig. \ref{fig:ablation_study} A indicates that our bandit-based sampling strategy achieves the highest AUROC, particularly in regions with low false positive rates.
 The \textit{w/o Exploration} variant represents a degenerate form of the bandit-based strategy where the exploration term in Eq. \ref{eqn:1} is removed.
 While this exploitation-only strategy improves upon uniform sampling, it is consistently outperformed by the full UCB-based approach, highlighting the importance of explicitly encouraging the exploration of under-sampled negatives.
-Furthermore, we observe that the disparity between sampling strategies is sensitive to the input modality (Fig. S1 in supplementary).
-Notably, when the model relies only on 1-D sequence features, bandit-based sampling yields an AUROC improvement of over 5\%, suggesting that robust negative sampling is particularly critical when structural information is absent.
+Furthermore, we observe that the disparity between sampling strategies is sensitive to the input modality (Fig. S3 in supplementary).